 Finding makeup that gives you reliable coverage without upsetting your skin is a tricky task since most high-street brands include synthetic ingredients that can irritate rosacea-prone skin and exacerbate your flare-ups.
 Whether you’re going for daily natural looks or a full glam face, we’ve got you covered:

 Before you turn to heavy camouflage, you need to soothe your skin and create a smoother, more uniform base for your makeup.
-Our top-selling All Calm Clinical Redness Corrector SPF 50 features a unique blend of antioxidants and skin hydrators that soothes the burning flare-up sensation and provides ongoing relief from sensitivity.
-It offers a universal green tint that neutralises redness and preps your skin for the next steps in your routine.
+Our top-selling All Calm Clinical Redness Corrector SPF 50 features a unique blend of antioxidants and skin hydrators to provide rosacea flare up relief and ongoing relief from skin sensitivity.
+It offers a universal green tint to hide redness and preps your skin for the next steps in your routine.

 Once you pacify the skin irritation, you can go on with texture and colour correction.
 The Calming Perfector Face Primer SPF 20 comes in a universal golden shade that counteracts redness, extends your makeup wear and gives you a much-needed sun protection of SPF 20.